MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 *  Repo directory: [WinUI3_GettingStarted](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/WinUI3_GettingStarted)
 *  Solution file: **WinUI_Sample.sln**

-The present tutorial has been updated and only creates a single project, not a second, "WinUI_Sample (Package)" project like in the WebView2Samples repo's WinUI_Sample from 2020.
+The present article has been updated to use the latest Visual Studio project template, and only creates a single project, not a second, "WinUI_Sample (Package)" project like in the WebView2Samples repo's WinUI_Sample.

 <!-- ====================================================================== -->